-The CDF (Capacity Delivery Fund) project has continued to provide a blend of industry placements managed by the college and part-time jobs, with over 100 students starting a relevant placement.
-T-level placements have been successfully brokered and 100% 2022 T-level leavers completed all of their placement hours.
+The CDF (Capacity Delivery Fund) project which provides a blend of industry placements managed by the college and part-time jobs, has been dwindling as the vocational courses have been replaced by their T-level counterpart.
+T-level placements have been successfully brokered and almost 100% 2023 T-level leavers completed all of their placement hours in a timely way, just two students completed and qualified late but before the October deadline date.
 Employer engagement activity is successfully securing placements based on either the college's day release model or curriculum-planned blocked placements.

 As part of our work on building employer links for T-levels, the College has established sector-based employer advisory panels.
 These panels meet each term and advise the college on the skills needs of their current and future workforce enabling us to develop the curriculum accordingly.
-The panels for the

-T-levels starting in 2023/24 will have their first meeting in the spring of 2022 although they will also be invited to the opening of the T-level building.
+The panels for the T-levels starting in 2024/25 will have their first meeting in November 2023, which is the delayed employer launch of the T-level building (delayed due to the untimely death of our Principal) and the opening of the Art Loft.